zype/zype.github.io/platform_docs/adding_videos.md

 **Step 6:**

-Congrats, you have linked Viemo PRO successfully!
+Congrats, you have linked Vimeo PRO successfully!
 If the videos are automatically add your Vimeo PRO imports to your video library, they can be found in your [video library](https://admin.zype.com/videos).
 If not, they can be found in your [video imports](https://admin.zype.com/video_imports).